rouvinerh/SecJournal/welcome/about-me.md

 ## Hello!

 My name is Rouvin.
-I like breaking stuff, and am really into cybersecurity.
+I love breaking things and am really into cybersecurity.
+Ever since I was young, I've had a child-like curiosity for dismantling things and a penchant for breaking the rules (much to my parents' dismay), so pursuing security was a natural fit for me.

-I created this space to document my own security learning and projects.
-It doubles as a small portfolio for me.
+I created this blog to document my own security learning and projects from university, internships or certification courses.
+I was inspired by the many authors and security professionals who share their knowledge online for free.
+Thank you for allowing me learn from you!

-There's loads of free stuff on the Internet in general, and security is definitely part of that.
-I'd like to thank all the authors and experts that share knowledge online for everyone (including me) to learn from!

 ## Bio

-* I am currently a sophomore majoring in Information Security at National University of Singapore (NUS), and will graduate in 2026.
+* I am a penultimate student majoring in Information Security at National University of Singapore (NUS), and will graduate in 2026.
 * Current Certifications:
     * **OffSec Certified Professional (OSCP)**
     * **Certified Red Team Operator (CRTO)** from Zero-Point Security